 - let go of this issue and make sure you feel that you were properly compensated for creating the step by step by patterns in the first place.

 Stay tuned for Part Two of Luci Wilder's questions and additional posts....this issue is quite complex.

-April Flower Nutrition Brooch constructed entirely from nutrition labels from post consumer recycled tin cans in honor of Earth Day 2010 by Harriete Estel Berman.
+April Flower Nutrition Brooch was constructed entirely from nutrition labels from post-consumer recycled tin cans in honor of Earth Day 2010 by Harriete Estel Berman.
 This image shows the front and back.

 Photo Credit: emiko oye.
 This April Flower pin is sold.

 Stay tuned for more April Flower pins on ASK Harriete.